-4. Enfranchisement increases the value of your flat:
+4 - Enfranchisement increases the value of your flat

-As well as the benefits of the 999 year extension to the lease, and freedom from ground rent, any flat where a share of the freehold is owned is far more attractive to any potential buyers.
+As well as the benefits of the 999 year lease, and freedom from ground rent, any flat where a share of the freehold is owned is far more attractive to any potential buyers.

-5. Control the management of your block.
+5 - Control the management of your block

-Purchasing the freehold through collective enfranchisement allows all of the leaseholders involved to take over the management and maintenance of the block.
-This usually allows them to avoid expensive service charges involved with hiring a management company and improve the quality of the block's management too. but to sell the freehold to you.
-But enfranchisement is no cheap investment - so why bother to buy your freehold?
+Purchasing the freehold through enfranchisement collective allows the leaseholders involved to take over the management and maintenance of the block.
+This usually allows them to avoid expensive service charges involved with hiring management company and improve the quality of the blocks management too.

-6. Cut down on Service Charge Disputes
+6 - Cut down on Service Charge Disputes